kofm/harpoon.el/README.md

 # harpoon.el

-Harpoon (<https://github.com/ThePrimeagen/harpoon>) replica for Emacs.
+Harpoon (<https://github.com/ThePrimeagen/harpoon>) rudimentary replica for Emacs.

 ## Introduction

 **harpoon.el** is a quick project-based bookmarking system which simplifies navigating between commonly used files in a project.
+It leverages the built-in `project.el` and `bookmark.el` libraries.

 **Please note that this is under development and may not yet be thoroughly tested.**